Rajesh Melaram Rajesh Melaram

 LED Presentation

-Dr. Melaram, Assistant Professor of Public Health, delivered an informative and engaging LED (Leading, Edifying Discussions) talk at the Health Sciences and Technology Research Symposium.
+Dr. Melaram, Assistant Professor of Public Health, delivered an informative and engaging Leading, Edifying Discussions talk at the Health Sciences and Technology Research Symposium.
 His presentation, "BREATHE-CC: Where Environment Meets Child Health", highlighted childhood asthma as a major public health issue while showcasing a successful statewide collaboration aimed at reducing health disparities and building a healthier South Texas.
 Dr. Melaram envisions uniting a city through science, community-engagement, and policy-driven action to ensure every child breathes cleaner, healthier air.

 Read More